 Also on the go is a trilogy which I have been working on for around eight/ten years, on and off.
 It is a teen fantasy trilogy with lots of adventures, wonderful discoveries, fights with really nasty bad guys, a gorgeous, enigmatic man of the woods, and a smattering of First Luurrve!!
 Book one is finished, Book two is around half way, and Book three is just a whole pile of information and research with lots of pages of total nonsense right now!!
 But I do know what is going to happen; I just have to make order out of the chaos.

-I have two more Contemporary Romances, a 1920's and a Medaeival Romance all sizzling away on the back burner, and a selection of short stories which I will be sending to various magazines or competitions this year.
+I have two more Contemporary Romances, a 1920's and a Medieval Romance sizzling away on the back burner, and a selection of short stories which I will be sending to various magazines or competitions this year.
 I am also quite a way into working up an idea for a sort of Fantasy journal, written from the point of view of a male magician.
-Oh, and a collection of poetry.
+Oh, and there's a collection of poetry too.
 Phew!

 HOW DOES MY WORK DIFFER FROM OTHERS IN THE GENRE?